George Balanchine: Early auditions and training

 As a child, Balanchine was not particularly interested in ballet, but his mother insisted that he audition with his sister Tamara, who shared her mother's interest in the art.
-Balanchine's brother Andria Balanchivadze instead followed his father's love for music and became a composer in Soviet Georgia.
-Tamara's career, however, would be cut short by her death in unknown circumstances as she was trying to escape on a train from besieged Leningrad to Georgia.
+Balanchine's brother Andria Balanchivadze followed their father's love for music and became a composer in Soviet Georgia.
+Tamara's life as a dancer, however, would be cut short by her death in unknown circumstances as she was trying to escape to Georgia on a train from the Siege of Leningrad during World War II.

 Based on his audition, during 1913 (at age nine), Balanchine relocated from rural Finland to Saint Petersburg and was accepted into the Imperial Ballet School, principal school of the Imperial Ballet, where he was a student of Pavel Gerdt and Samuil Andrianov (Gerdt's son-in-law).